Presumed Innocent (TV series): Critical response

 The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 7/10, based on 68 critic reviews.
 The website's critics consensus reads, "Enlivened by an outstanding ensemble, Presumed Innocent isn't guilty of upstaging the original movie but acquits itself well as an entertaining courtroom drama."
 Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 33 critics, indicating "generally favorable reviews".

 In a review for Variety, Aramide Tinubu called Presumed Innocent "one of the best legal thrillers to arrive on television in years".
 She also praised the development of the characters, especially Gyllenhaal's Sabich.
 Lucy Mangan of The Guardian was less effusive, awarding the show 3 out of 5 stars.
 Mangan described it as "an efficient tale, with good performances.
 But it's soullessly slick, fails to properly develop female characters and all feels meaningless".
-A negative review from Mike Hale of The New York Times criticized the show's "claustrophobic atmosphere, the emphasis on psychology and trite family drama".
-Hale's review also disliked the performances, writing "Gyllenhaal is sweaty, jumpy and over the top".
+In a negative review for The New York Times, Mike Hale criticized the show's "claustrophobic atmosphere, the emphasis on psychology and trite family drama".
+Hale also disliked the performances, writing "Gyllenhaal is sweaty, jumpy and over the top".